Implementing Real-Time Notifications with Laravel: A Complete Guide

 });

-Running Laravel Reverb in Production
+Running Reverb in Production

 [program:reverb]

-command=php /path/to/your/app/artisan reverb:start
+command=php /var/www/your-app/artisan reverb:start --port=8080

 autostart=true